elastic/apm-pipeline-library/vars/README.md

 * aggregateComments: Whether to create only one single GitHub PR Comment with all the details.
 Default true.
 * jobName: The name of the job, e.g. `Beats/beats/main`.
 * notifyCoverageComment: Whether to add a comment in the PR with the coverage summary as a comment.
 Default: `true`.
+* githubIssue: Whether to create a GitHub issue with the build status.
+Default: `false`.
+* githubAssignees: What GitHub assignees to be added in the GitHub issue.
+Default value uses ``.
+* githubLabels: What GitHub labels to be added in the GitHub issue in addition to `automation,ci-reported`.
+Optional
+* githubTitle: What GitHub title to be added in the GitHub issue.
+Default: `Build ${env.BUILD_NUMBER} for ${env.BRANCH_NAME} with status '${buildStatus}'`.

 ## notifyStalledBeatsBumps
 Evaluate if the latest bump update was merged a few days ago and if so